Josh Stein for Attorney General

 - Strengthen our DWI laws to keep more drunk drivers off the road;

 - Ensure that our drinking water is clean;

 - Bolster our economy; and

 - Improve public education.

 Josh’s efforts on the public’s behalf have earned respect and praise.
 The following diverse organizations have recognized Josh’s work:

-- His Republican and Democratic colleagues selected Josh as the most effective Democratic senator last session.
+- His Republican and Democratic colleagues selected Josh as the most effective Democratic senator.